Report: How many homes are sitting empty in your state - NewsBreak

 The study by LendingTree ranked the nation’s 50 states by their shares of unoccupied homes.
 The highest vacancy rates were found in Vermont, Maine and Alaska.
 Each state has between 20% and 22% of its housing stock vacant.

-The three states combined are home to more than 315,000 unoccupied units.Cities with the most, fewest affordable middle class homes: report
+The three states combined are home to more than 315,000 unoccupied units.Residents break their silence, lease agreements changed without their knowledge, possible fraud

 Other states rank lower on the list but have many more vacant units because they are larger.
 Florida, for example, is No. 6 on the list.
 About 17% of states in Florida are vacant, according to the report.
 That’s nearly 1.7 million housing units.